ahmettoguz/Social_Media_Posts/README.md

 <br/>

 ## Features
-* No need to embed post one by one
+* No need to embed post one by one.
 * The numbers of the post can be specified by user.

 <br/>